-- The Cavapoo is a very family-friendly dog, and will love being among people in the home
+- Is a very family-friendly dog, and will love being among people in the home

 - This is a breed that will be great with children, and that will be more than happy to talk to anyone who comes into contact with it

-- if you are new to dog ownership, the small size and good nature of the Cavapoo makes it an ideal choice
+- if you are new to dog ownership, the small size and good nature of the breed makes it an ideal choice

-- a Cavapoo is an intelligent dog and is therefore an easy one to train
+- Is an intelligent dog and is, therefore, an easy one to train

 - they are attentive, and will let you know if someone is knocking on the door!

-- As a Cavapoo is a sociable and loyal dog, it will not take kindly to being left alone, so it’s not a dog that will be suitable for a house that remains empty most of the day
+- Is a sociable and loyal dog, it will not take kindly to being left alone, so it’s not a dog that will be suitable for a house that remains empty most of the day

-- Cavapoos need grooming thanks to their beautiful coat, and it is highly recommended this is done professionally a few times each year
+- Will need grooming thanks to their beautiful coat, and it is highly recommended this is done professionally a few times each year

 - Despite being bred as a non-shedding dog, breeding means that some will shed hair, so it is worth checking with the breeder on this point